fnjyusername/ArduinoTrinket/README.md

 Definition:
 BOARD PIN - The pin number labeled on the physical Trinket Pro board.
-PBx       - The chip designated port pin number eg. Port B there are pins PB0, PB1, PB2...PB7 PCIBTx    - The Pin Change Interrupt Number corresponding to Port's pin PCIEx     - Pin change interrupt number for the port...i.e.
+PBx       - The chip designated port pin number eg. Port B there are port pins PB0, PB1, PB2...PB7 PCIBTx    - The Pin Change Interrupt Number corresponding to Port's pin PCIEx     - Pin change interrupt number for the port...i.e.
 PORT B as PCIE0, PORT C as PCIE1, PORT D as PCIE2